Andreas Eriksson – Weavings, sketches

 Artisan weavers: Maria Andersson, Katja Beckman, Sara Eriksson, Siri Pettersson, Ben Smith

 Andreas Eriksson (born 1975) studied from 1993 to 1998 at the Royal Institute of Art in Stockholm.
 In 2007, he was awarded the Baloise Art Prize, Art Statements, Basel, Switzerland.
 Eriksson represented Sweden at the Venice Biennale in 2011.
 He is represented at the Centre Pompidou in Paris, MUMOK in Vienna, Gothenburg Museum of Art, Moderna Museet in Stockholm, Nordic Watercolour Museum in Skärhamn, Louisiana Museum of Modern Art in Humlebæk, National Museum in Oslo, Public Art Agency Sweden and others.
 Eriksson became a member of the Royal Academy of Fine Arts in 2014.
 He lives and works in Medelplana and Lidköping.

-Public works (selected): Weissensee No. 4 for Uppsala University Hospital, Roundabout for Södersjukhuset in Stockholm, Baum 1 for the Solna Main Library, Roundabout the Pipeline Tree for AstraZeneca (now Medicon Village) in Lund and Stenbrottet for Karolinska University Hospital in Solna.
+Eriksson has produced several works of public art, including Weissensee No. 4 for Uppsala University Hospital, Roundabout for Södersjukhuset in Stockholm, Baum 1 for the Solna Main Library, Roundabout the Pipeline Tree for AstraZeneca (now Medicon Village) in Lund and Stenbrottet for Karolinska University Hospital in Solna.